Non-commutative resolutions of quotient singularities: Acknowledgement

 \section{Acknowledgement}

-The authors thank Roland Abuaf, Michel Brion, Johan de Jong, Jean Michel, Michael Wemyss and Ga\v sper Zadnik for interesting discussions.
+The authors thank Roland Abuaf, Michel Brion, Hailong Dao, Johan de Jong, Craig Huneke, Jean Michel, Michael Wemyss and Ga\v sper Zadnik for interesting discussions.
 The first author also thanks the University of Hasselt for its hospitality.
+In addition, the authors thank the referee for his careful reading of the manuscript and his helpful comments.